Earn Your Master of Arts in Urban Education with a concentration in Principal Preparation Online

 • Understand how to apply data literacy and analytical skills to educational issues

-• Implement techniques for making effective decisions concerning financial resources
+• Implement techniques for making effective decisions concerning financial and personnel matters

 • Develop skills to investigate, collect, classify, interpret and report on school data